zeek/zeek/intro/index.rst

     * Comprehensive IPv6 support.

     * Tunnel detection and analysis (including Ayiya, Teredo, GTPv1).
-      Bro decapsulates the tunnels and then proceeds to analyze their content as if no tunnel was in place.
+      Zeek decapsulates the tunnels and then proceeds to analyze their content as if no tunnel was in place.

     * Extensive sanity checks during protocol analysis.